annettedorothea/de.acegen/README.md

 * In addition, it is advisable to rely on a tried and tested framework for the REST interface.
 * And the same is true for the persistence layer.

-The Action-Command-Event pattern helps you to reach this goal more easily.
+The Action-Command-Event pattern helps you to reach this goal more easily:

+Before the action, you have a thin layer tied to a framework.
+The Action-Command-Event pattern itself should be implemented framework-agnostic.
+Whereas the listeners or views can again rely on a framework for the database or the user interface.

 ## Automated Testing